Biscuit, diamond, channel, button, and blind. Before we’re done, that list won’t seem like some bizarre memory game test.

 So, the word salad of terms from earlier.
 What are those about?

 Tufting can be done in a variety of ways.
 There’s not a huge difference between the utility of each.
 They all hold filling in place.
 They all tighten and contain fabric in a way that makes it more consistently comfortable for use after use.
 And all can extend the life of whatever fabric you choose for your upholstery.

-But you do have tufting options.
+But you do have options when you tuft your couch.
 It comes down to two considerations: substance and style.

-The only substantive difference in the most commonly used tufting methods is whether to go with button or blind tufting.
-These methods don’t have a lot to do with the style of the piece but they can have a huge impact on the longevity and maintenance of your couch.
+The only substantive difference in the most commonly used methods when you tuft your couch is whether to go with a button or blind tufting.
+These methods don’t have a lot to do with the style of the piece, but they can have a huge impact on the longevity and maintenance of your couch.

 If your sofa is a high-traffic piece that will experience a regular cycle of critters or kiddos, you’ll likely want to stick with blind tufting or be prepared to become really good at replacing buttons.

-Beyond the type of fastening you’ll use for your tufting project, your choice is a style one.
+Beyond the type of fastening you’ll use when you tuft your couch, your choice is a style one.
 What pattern would you like to define the look and the vibe of your piece?

 Are you after that classy, traditional, sometimes formal look?
 Diamond is just what the name implies.
 You’ll be turning your sofa into a field of diamond-shaped tufts.
 This pattern is easily the most popular and has been the tufting go-to dating back to its Victorian roots.

 Bring on the mid-century modern look that also says, “It’s cool, though.
 You can snuggle up and chill here.”
 Biscuit creates a grid pattern of squares on your couch, like a pan of homemade biscuits.
 Biscuit tufting with blind stitching is a great choice for high-use, stylish spaces.